 - a range of credentials from certificates and apprenticeships to bachelor degrees, and options to ladder into other credentials

 - opportunities for students to participate in applied research and other innovative projects connected with industry.

 Today SAIT offers two baccalaureate degrees, 76 certificate, diploma and applied degree programs, 34 apprenticeship trades and 1,489 continuing education and corporate training courses.
 SAIT provides training to more than 49,000 people annually.

 Programs are delivered through eight academic schools: Business, Construction, Energy, Health and Public Safety, Hospitality and Tourism, Information and Communications Technologies, Manufacturing and Automation, and Transportation.
 English language foundations and academic upgrading are also offered.

-More than 1,000 partners from business and industry serve on SAIT's program advisory committees to ensure students receive hands-on, practical training that reflects the needs of the workplace.
+Partners from business and industry serve on SAIT's program advisory committees to ensure students receive hands-on, practical training that reflects the needs of the workplace.
 These partnerships have also established seven Centres of Technology to enhance learning opportunities for students.

 SAIT was a founding sponsor of WorldSkills Calgary 2009 — an international competition devoted to raising awareness that the skilled trades and technologies are vital to the global economy.
 Some 150,000 visitors attended WorldSkills and the SAIT campus served as the Competitors' Village.

 |1916||Establishment of Provincial Institute of Technology and Art (PITA)|